realAngryAnalytics/irisClassificationMLOps/docs/model_registration.md

 ```

 ### Access the run logs, outputs, code snapshots from registered model
-In the model registry, when registering from the run itself, it hyperlinks to the run id.
+In the model registry, when registering from the run itself, it hyperlinks to the run id.<br/>
 ![Model](/docs/images/model_image.png)

-This links back to the pipeline run.
+This links back to the pipeline run.<br/>
 ![Pipeline](/docs/images/pipeline_image.PNG)

-Notice that when clicking on the iris_supervised_model.py step, there is access to the outputs/logs, metrics, and even the snapshots of the code used to generate the model artifact that is registered.
+Notice that when clicking on the iris_supervised_model.py step, there is access to the outputs/logs, metrics, and even the snapshots of the code used to generate the model artifact that is registered. <br/>
 ![Snapshot](/docs/images/snapshot_image.PNG)

 #### Conclusion